 WineHQ is not only meant for Linux but also for other operating systems such as macOS and BSD can have its benefits.
 As I mentioned above it is not an Emulator instead it uses API conversion technology to make Linux corresponding to Windows corresponding functions to call DLL (Dynamic Link Library) to run Windows programs.
 Wine releases are completely open-source.

 It still supports 32-bit architecture as many old applications don’t work on 64-bit.
 Thus, if your system is 64-bit, first enable the 32-bit architecture support using the below command:

 Add Wine repository key

 This is an important step as if you don’t add the repo key, while installation an error will appear.
-Basically, the downloading and adding of the Key will ensure, the packages we receive will from original source.
+The downloading and adding of the Key will ensure, that the packages we receive will be from source.

 wget -O - https://dl.winehq.org/wine-builds/winehq.key | sudo apt-key add -

 - Ubuntu 19.10

 - Ubuntu 18.04 or Linux Mint 19.x

 - Ubuntu 16.04 or Linux Mint 18.x